Expensify/App/help/index.md

 Invite team members to collaborate efficiently.

+#### [Manage a Copilot] How do I add, remove, or act as a Copilot?
+Manage your Copilot settings:

+1. To add a Copilot:
+   1. Press your **profile icon** in the bottom left corner to open **Settings**.
+   2. Press **Security**.
+   3. Under Copilot: Delegated Access, press **Add Copilot**.
+   4. Search for the user you'd like to add using their name or email address.
+   5. Select **Full** or **Limited** access and press **Add Copilot**.

+2. To remove a Copilot:
+   1. Press your **profile icon** in the bottom left corner to open **Settings**.
+   2. Press **Security**.
+   3. Under Copilot: Delegated Access, press the three vertical dots next to the Copilot and press **Remove Copilot**.

+3. To act as a Copilot:
+   1. Press your **profile icon** in the bottom left corner to open **Settings**.
+   2. Press the up-down arrow next to your profile name in the top left corner to access the account switcher.
+   3. Select the account and level of access.

+#### [Name Update Process] How do I update my display or legal name?
+Update your display or legal name:
+1. Press your **profile icon** to open **Settings**.
+2. Press **Profile**.
+3. Edit your name:
+   - **Display name**: Press **Display Name**, enter your first name (or nickname) and last name, then press **Save**.
+   - **Legal name**: Scroll to the Private Details section, press **Legal Name**, enter your legal first and last name, and press **Save**.

+#### [Update Notification Preferences] How do I update my notification preferences?
+Customize how you receive email and in-app notifications from Expensify:

+1. Press your profile image or icon in the bottom menu.
+2. Press **Preferences**.
+3. Enable or disable the toggles under Notifications:
+   - **Receive relevant feature updates and Expensify news**: If enabled, you will receive emails and in-app notifications from Expensify about new product and company updates.
+   - **Mute all sounds from Expensify**: If enabled, all in-app notification sounds will be silenced.

+#### [Email Address Management] How do I change or add an email address on my Expensify account?
+To change or add an email address on your Expensify account:

+1. Press your profile image or icon.
+2. Press **Profile**.
+3. Press **Contact Method**.
+4. Press **New Contact Method**.
+5. Enter the email address or phone number you want to use.
+6. Press **Add**.
+7. A verification code will be sent to your email.
+Enter it in Expensify and press **Verify**.

+You can press any email address in your list to set it as the default, remove it, or verify it.

+#### [Switch Theme] How do I switch between light and dark mode in Expensify?
+Change the appearance of Expensify by selecting a theme:

+1. Press your **profile image or icon** in the bottom menu.
+2. Press **Preferences**.
+3. Press the **Theme** option and select the desired theme:
+   - **Dark mode**: The app will appear with a dark background.
+   - **Light mode**: The app will appear with a light background.
+   - **Use Device settings**: Expensify will automatically use your device’s default theme.

+#### [Switch Language to Spanish] How do I switch my account language to Spanish?
+Change your account language to Spanish:

+1. Press your **profile image or icon** in the bottom menu.
+2. Press **Preferences**.
+3. Press the **Language** option and select **Spanish**.

+#### [Timezone Adjustment] How do I change my timezone?
+Change your timezone:
+1. Press your profile image or icon in the bottom menu.
+2. Press **Profile**.
+3. Press **Timezone** to select your timezone.

+#### [Pronouns Update] How do I update my pronouns?
+Update your pronouns to display them on your account:

+1. Press your profile image or icon.
+2. Press **Profile**.
+3. Press **Pronouns** to select your pronouns.
+Type any letter into the field to see a list of available options.

+### Troubleshooting
+#### [Feature Issues] What should I do if I'm facing issues with a specific feature?
+If you're experiencing problems with a specific feature, refer to the respective section of the help docs for common errors and troubleshooting steps.
+If the issue persists, reach out to Concierge via in-product chat or by emailing concierge@expensify.com.

+#### [Local Issues] How do I troubleshoot local issues with my webpage?
+If your webpage isn't loading properly, try these steps:
+1. Press [here](https://www.expensify.com/signout.php?clean=true) to force a clean sign-out from the site, which can help remove stale data causing issues.
+2. Clear cookies and cache on your browser.
+3. Use an Incognito or Private browsing window.
+4. Try accessing the site on a different browser.

+#### [JavaScript Console Access] How do I access the JavaScript console on my browser or application?
+A developer console logs backend operations of sites and applications, providing information that can help developers solve your issues.
+To provide a screenshot of your developer console, follow the instructions for your browser or application:

+- **Chrome**: Press Cmd + Option + J on Mac, or Ctrl + Shift + J on Windows; or navigate through View > Developer > JavaScript Console.
+- **Firefox**: Press Cmd + Option + K on Mac, or Ctrl + Shift + J on Windows; or go through Menu Bar > More Tools > Web Developer Tools > Console tab.
+- **Safari**: Enable the console in Safari by selecting "Show features for web developers" in Safari Menu > Settings > Advanced.
+Then, press Cmd + Option + C or use the Develop Menu > Show JavaScript Console.
+- **Microsoft Edge**: Press Cmd + Option + J on Mac, or Ctrl + Shift + J on Windows; or right-click a webpage and select Inspect > Console.

 ### Account Management
 #### [Sign In Process] How do I sign up or sign in?
 Sign up or sign in: